Close menu Resources for... William & Mary

 Email: [[spsheehi]]

-Stephen Sheehi (MA, PhD, Michigan, he/him/his) is the Sultan Qaboos bin Said Chair of Middle East Studies.
+Stephen Sheehi (MA, PhD, Michigan, he/him/هو) is the Sultan Qaboos Professor of Middle East Studies.
 He holds a joint appointment as Professor of Arabic Studies in the Department of Modern Languages and Literatures and the Program of Asian and Middle Eastern Studies (AMES) as well as a core member of the Asian and Pacific-Islander American Studies Program (APIA).
 He is also the Faculty Director of the Decolonizing Humanities Project.

-Islamophobia: The Ideological Campaign Against Muslims (Atlanta: Clarity Press, 2011) examines the rise of anti-Muslim and anti-Arab sentiments in the West following the end of the Cold War.
+Islamophobia: The Ideological Campaign Against Muslims (Atlanta: Clarity Press, 2011) is among the first books to comprehensively examine the rise of anti-Muslim and anti-Arab sentiments in the United States.
+Sheehi shows how Islamophobia is an ideological and fluid political formation that transforms anti-Arab racism into a larger political program that serves US empire abroad as well as is used to regulate dissent domestically.
 (The book has been translated into Arabic as al-Islamufobia: al-Hamlah al-idiulujiyah dud al-Muslimin translation by Fatimah Nasr (Cairo: Dar al-Sutour, 2012).

-He is also a board member of the USA-Palestine Mental Health Network, Society for Contemporary Thought and the Islamicate World, Milestones: Commentary on the Islamic World, and the new journal, Regards – Revue des arts du spectacle.
+He is also a board member of the USA-Palestine Mental Health Network, Society for Contemporary Thought and the Islamicate World, Milestones: Commentary on the Islamic World, and Regards – Revue des arts du spectacle.